-Design Kuu Co. is a Finnish design studio founded in 2010 - out of love for colors, ornaments & nature.
+Design Kuu Co. is a woman-owned Finnish design studio founded in 2010 - out of love for arts, colors, ornaments & nature.

-Design Kuu's style is not typically Nordic, nor Scandinavian - as vivid colors and extravagant patterns are often used.
+Design Kuu's style is not typically Nordic, nor clearly Scandinavian - as vivid colors and extravagant patterns are often used.
 Still a lot of inspiration comes from the calm nature of Finland, its forms, textures and light.
-That's why we are proud to call our style 'Nordic Maximalism'.
+That's why we are proud to name our style a bit differently 'Nordic Maximalism'.

-Design Kuu's intricate ornamental designs are created by utilizing nature's own mathematics - Fractals.
+Design Kuu's intricate ornamental designs for extravagant maximalist decor are created by utilizing nature's own mathematics - Fractals.
 Fractals can be found everywhere in nature: in the shape and repetition of a tree or in the symmetry of a snowflake.
 Fractals are perfect in their endless variations.

 Design Kuu's founder Sannaliina writes about herself: